meltigator/Interactive-QuantumSimulator/README.md

-# Quantum Simulator of Space-Time CurvatureInteractive-QuantumSimulator
+# Quantum Simulator of Space-Time Curvature

 A bridge between advanced research and scientific dissemination